isomerpages/moe-firsttoapayohpri/_ftpps-family/Parents' Corner/Parent's Briefing 2025.md

 </p>
 <p></p>
 <p></p>
-<p>We encourage you to review them and reach out with any questions you may
+<p>We encourage you to review them and reach out to us if you have any questions.
-have.
 Thank you for your continued support!</p>